|

 Doucette in Hubble, Michigan, early in the twentieth century.
 Her brother William had

-industry was going to need skilled people to put all the new ideas on paper.
-He
+to need draftsman to put all the new ideas on paper.
+He advised Mary Claire to learn

-both out of the house and sent them to Chicago.
+secretarial skills, then booted them both out of the house and sent them to Chicago.

-Mary Claire, who had become an exceptional typist, had no difficulty finding
+Mary Claire, who had become an exceptional typist, had no difficulty finding employment

-employment in the big city, although she related that the first time the
+in the big city, although she related that the first time the phone on her desk rang she had

 Mary Claire also had no difficulty finding Thadeous Droz, recently discharged from the Navy, now employed designing and